 DESCRIPTION In certain instances, SAIs may have the resources, staff numbers and/or government support to create a fully internal professional development capacity, through a SAI university, academy or internal learning function.
 This option may include awarding specific qualifications, such as certificates, diplomas and degrees.
 These may be aimed at creating a minimum entry qualification for certain levels in a SAI or capacitating specific job levels within a SAI.
-OBJECTIVE OF PROFESSIONALISATION INITIATIVE The curricula for such a pathway will be fully tailored to the needs of the SAI and typically based on the INTOSAI/SAI competency framework requirements.
-To provide SAI staff members with a fully in-house development pathway that speaks directly to the needs of the SAI, in the format of specific competency certificates per job level or even specific qualifications that fit the needs of the SAI. • ISSAI 150; • GUIDS 7500 to 7900; STANDARDS, Unique public-sector or SAI competency frameworks FRAMEWORKS, POLICIES, PRACTICES (such as the example provided in GUID 7500);SAI mandate and, in general, the SAI's enabling OR RULES THAT MAY SAI mandate and, in general, the SAI's enabling legislation; GUIDE THIS OPTION Specific minimum qualification/competency requirements as per the SAI's enabling legislation/public-sector guidelines; and

-Legislation dealing with the set-up of tertiary education programmes / universities in the country concerned.
+The curricula for such a pathway will be fully tailored to the needs of the SAI and typically based on the INTOSAI/SAI competency OBJECTIVE OF PROFESSIONALISATION INITIATIVE framework requirements.
+To provide SAI staff members with a fully in-house development pathway that speaks directly to the needs of the SAI, in the format of specific competency certificates per job level or even specific qualifications that fit the needs of the SAI.
+STANDARDS, FRAMEWORKS, POLICIES, PRACTICES OR RULES THAT MAY GUIDE THIS OPTION ISSAI 150; GUIDS 1950 and 1951; Unique public-sector or SAI competency frameworks (such as the example provided in GUID 1950); SAI mandate and, in general, the SAI's enabling legislation; Specific minimum qualification/competency requirements as per the SAI's enabling legislation/public-sector guidelines; and Legislation dealing with the set-up of tertiary education programmes / universities in the country concerned.
 KEY PARTNERSHIPS Bodies that regulate tertiary education in the country concerned; National bodies that regulate qualifications in the country.
 KEY CONSIDERATIONS The resource investment in a fully in-house set-up may be considerable and will have to be weighed up against options where in-house provision is complemented by partnering with other service providers.
 The points of comparison may include efficiency, cost and ability to attract the best possible teachers.
 Mobility to the broader profession may be limited due to the unique tailoring of the pathway.
-CONTINUING The SAI will have to determine these requirements with PROFESSIONAL reference to best practice in the industry / education system / DEVELOPMENT country.
+CONTINUING PROFESSIONAL DEVELOPMENT The SAI will have to determine these requirements with reference to best practice in the industry / education system / country.